sciZer0/7/v/README.md

 Actually, this approach means that increasing overhead (efficiency) is the goal for each of the existing blockchains.

-Ideally, a blockchain must use another, more efficient, truly-decentralized way to build up its "51% attack" resistance – of course, remaining truly-decentralized and truly-democratic.
+Ideally, a blockchain must use another, more efficient, truly-decentralized way to build up its "51% attack" resistance – of course, remaining highly-decentralized and highly-democratic.

 The Vote blockchain ideally solves this problem from day one.